omr-turbo/gc-arrays-tutorial/worksheet.md

 1. In `RefArray`, make the data an array of `std::uint32_t`
 2. Add the constant COMPRESSED_REF_SHIFT = 4 in `Arrays.hpp`
 3. Have the slot handle helper create a  `OMR::GC::CompressedRefSlotHandle`, with shift 4.
-4. Make the object scanner create compressed ref slothandles.
+4. Make the object scanner create compressed ref slot-handles.